 5 Methods to Copy and Paste on MacBook Pro

-If you’ve just gotten a new MacBook Pro or switched from a Windows OS desktop or laptop, even the simplest tasks, such as copy/paste, may take time to get used to.
+If you’ve just acquired a new MacBook Pro or have transitioned from a Windows OS desktop or laptop, mastering the simplest tasks, such as copying and pasting, may initially seem challenging.

-1. Start by selecting the image and/or text you want to copy.
-To do this, press and hold the shift button while using the up and down arrows to highlight the text you want to copy.
-Otherwise, you can left-click your mouse and hover over the text to highlight it.
+1. Begin by selecting the text and/or image you wish to copy.
+Achieve this by pressing and holding the Shift button using the up and down arrows to highlight your desired text.
+Alternatively, you can left-click with your mouse and drag over the text to highlight it.

-2. Next, click on 'Command +C' on your keyboard; while holding the 'Command' button, click on the letter 'C' once to copy the image or text to the clipboard.
+2. Press ‘Command + C‘ on your keyboard; while holding down the ‘Command‘ button, press the ‘C‘ key once to copy the selected text or image to the clipboard.

 Using Your Mouse